 Little Red River

-(updated 3-29-2017) Lowell Myers of Sore Lip’em All Guide Service said the Little Red is receiving heavy generation since the past weekend rains.
-When the water conditions are right and the weather is warm, they are seeing lots of caddis coming off on all sections of the river.
-For fly-fishing, Lowell recommends your favorite caddis fly, gold ribbed hare’s ear, pheasant tails, soft hackles, sowbugs and streamers.
-Pink and cotton-candy-colored Trout Magnet bodies on chartreuse heads are recommended for spin fishing.
+(updated 3-15-2017) Lowell Myers of Sore Lip’em All Guide Service said that even with recent rains, the Little Red is in good shape with scheduled generation keeping all sections of the river clear and fishable.
+For fly-fishing, Lowell recommends gold ribbed hare’s ear, pheasant tails, soft hackles, sowbugs and streamers.
+White and cotton-candy-colored Trout Magnet bodies on chartreuse heads are recommended for spin fishing.
 Always check before heading to the Little Red River by calling the U.S. Army Corps of Engineers Little Rock District water data system (501-362-5150) for Greers Ferry Dam water release information or check the Corps of Engineers website (swl-wc.usace.army.mil) for real-time water release and the Southwest Power Administration website (swpa.gov) to see forecasted generation schedule.

 Greers Ferry Lake